The Greater Baton Rouge

 Every year, we are proud to recognize students with learning disabilities in the Baton Rouge area who embody a creative spirit.
 For many learning disability students, grades do not reflect their potential and this award is designed to look beyond grades to the creative spirit of the individual.

-This honor is awarded as a memorial to Chris Austin, who was a talented dyslexic college students who let his creative spirit shine in many ways.
+This honor is awarded as a memorial to Chris Austin, who was a talented dyslexic college student who let his creative spirit shine in many ways.
 Chris loved to play guitar and sing the blues—he was a self-taught musician and was a gifted singer.
 In addition, Chris was an inventive writer who planned a career in screenwriting.
 He was interested in the visual arts and also volunteered to help kids with learning disabilities.

 Chris was tragically killed by a drunk driver at age 20.
 His family has donated this award with hope that it will inspire students with learning disabilities to pursue their dreams through creativity.